navanchauhan/My-Website-Swift/Content/posts/2019-12-22-Fake-News-Detector.md

 Then we copy our .mlmodel file to our project (Just drag and drop the file in the XCode Files Sidebar)

 Our ML Model does not take a string directly as an input, rather it takes bag of words as an input.
-DescriptionThe bag-of-words model is a simplifying representation used in NLP, in this text is represented as a bag of words, without any regatd of grammar or order, but noting multiplicity
+DescriptionThe bag-of-words model is a simplifying representation used in NLP, in this text is represented as a bag of words, without any regard for grammar or order, but noting multiplicity

 We define our bag of words function